stagaeva/mayana/README.md

 # mayana
-an application for calculating salary
+an application to calculate your salary